-Even healthy kids get hurt and sick sometimes.
+Even healthy kids get hurt or sick sometimes.
 In some cases, you will know that you need to head straight to the emergency room (ER) at the nearest hospital.
-In other cases, it's more difficult to determine whether an injury or an illness needs the attention of a medical professional or can be treated at home.
+In other cases, it's harder to determine whether an injury or illness needs the attention of a medical professional or can be treated at home.

 Different problems require different levels of care.
-And when your child needs some sort of medical help, you have many options:
+When your child needs some sort of medical help, you have many options:

 - Handle the problem at home.
 Many minor injuries and illnesses, including some cuts, certain types of rashes, coughs, colds, scrapes, and bruises, can be handled with home care and over-the-counter (OTC) treatments.

 - Call your doctor.
 If you're unsure of the level of medical care your child needs, your doctor — or a nurse who works in the office — can help you decide what steps to take and how.

 - Visit an urgent care center.
 An urgent care center can be a good option for non-emergencies at night and on weekends when your doctor may not be in the office.
 At these centers, you can usually get things like X-rays, stitches, and care for minor injuries that aren't life threatening yet require medical attention on the same day.